Experienced Team of Employment Law Federal Lawyers

 What to Do When an Employee Threatens Litigation?

-Experienced employment lawyers strongly recommend taking immediate measures when an employee or former employee threatens filing a lawsuit.
+Experienced employment lawyers highly recommend taking immediate measures when an employee or former employee threatens filing a lawsuit.
 Involving legal counsel as soon as possible is the best first step.
-For example, an experienced attorney will tell you that document preservation notices need to be circulated to all pertinent personnel in order to secure relevant evidence in a timely manner.
+For example, an experienced lawyer will tell you that document preservation notices need to be circulated to all pertinent personnel in order to secure relevant evidence in a timely manner.
 It is easier and more cost-effective to prepare for a potential case at an early stage rather than waiting until so much time has elapsed that evidence is no longer available or witness memories have faded.
 Oftentimes, escalation towards litigation can be avoided through effective negotiations.
 On the other hand, if you are forced to gear up for battle, you will want to ensure that you have collected everything you need to prepare a successful defense.

 How Will an Experienced Employment Lawyer Handle the Situation?